ChristianConley/News-Weather-Crime-DataScraping/README.md

 # R
-This repository contains two scripts: the first for scraping the day's news and weather, then email it to your gmail account.
-The second script is a work in progress for scraping the new local crimes reported in the past day.
+This repository contains several scripts: the first for scraping the day's news and weather, then emailing it to your gmail account.
+Another which simulates the odds of winning the lottery based on how many tickets you purchase (spoiler: you aren't going to win).
+Another script determines the overall accuracy of 6 different normality algorithms at correctly classifying thousands of samples drawn from a normal population as being normally distributed.